 What is Tuscany known for?

 Tuscany is known for its landscapes, history, artistic legacy, and its influence on high culture.
 It is regarded as the birthplace of the Italian Renaissance and has been home to many figures influential in the history of art and science, and contains well-known museums such as the Uffizi and the Palazzo Pitti, as well as many others.
+Fun fact: what else makes Tuscany unique?

 Tuscany serves as the birthplace of western musical tradition. …and the musical origins can be traced back to Florence in the mid-16th century.
 A group of poets, musicians and intellectuals, known as the The Florentine Camerata, created new sounds and songs by testing ancient Greek myths along with music on the stage.

+Is Tuscan olive oil good?
+Tuscan extra virgin olive oil is a unique treasure.
+It’s incredibly tasty, healthy and is one of the Italian oils with the highest quality level.
+Plus, it’s also the expression of an ancient tradition, the result of centuries of knowledge of olive trees and production techniques.
+What does Tuscan olive oil taste like?
 Its taste is powerfully fruity, fresh, grassy, pungent and complex, yet harmonious and well-structured with a fresh, rich finish of spicy grass.
 Use this oil fresh in soups, on boiled or raw vegetables, bruschetta, red meats, tomato salads, with plain rice or pasta, as well as well-matured cheeses.

 Are there olive trees in Tuscany?